mdphy/mdphy.github.io/_tabs/publications.md

 - Inflation
 - Dark Energy
 - Modified Gravity
+- Quantum Gravity
 - Machine Learning

 ---

-For a complete publication record, please visit one of the academic profiles above.
+For a complete publication record, please use one of the academic profiles above.